Reviewed by: HU Medical Review Board | Last reviewed: March 2023 | Last updated: April 2023

 People who have been told they have a bowel obstruction should not take Trulance.

-Before beginning treatment with Trulance, patients should talk to their doctor about all medical conditions and all medications (prescription and over-the-counter), vitamins, and supplements they are taking.
-Some medications or supplements can cause negative reactions when mixed.
+Before beginning treatment with Trulance, people should talk to their doctor about all medical conditions and all medicines (prescription and over-the-counter), vitamins, and supplements they are taking.
+Some drugs or supplements can cause negative reactions when mixed.

 It is not known if Trulance is safe to take during pregnancy or breastfeeding.
 Women who are pregnant or breastfeeding, or who plan to become pregnant or to breastfeed, should discuss with their doctor appropriate treatment options.1,2